yates13/sample_repo/README.md

 and incorporate those changes into your forked remote repository.

-Use the space below to discuss the changes you made:
+## Personal Change Log

-### Personal Change Log
+Use the space below to discuss the changes you made.

 ## Contributions